mdburch/CleaningDataProject/README.md

   + 'test/y_test.txt': Test labels.
   + 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
   + 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-+ All files in the inertial directories were not used for this anaylis.
++ All files in the inertial directories were not used for this analysis.
 + Addtionally the README and features_info files were used for comprehension but were not imported into R

-+ Add details about file names from the dataset
-+ Include which files were used in the analysis and which were not

 ---
 ### Using Existing Tidy Data